Exhibition Opening / Oileán

 Free event / No booking required

-Renowned Beara artist Rachel Parry brings her evocative Kelp Cailleach to this year's festival.
-In this reinterpretation of Paula Rego’s iconic avenging Angel (1998) Parry has made a dress from kelp washed up on the shores of Beara.
+Renowned Beara artist Rachel Parry brings her evocative Kelp Cailleach to this year’s festival.
+In this reinterpretation of Paula Rego’s iconic Avenging Angel (1998) Parry has made a dress from kelp washed up on the shores of Beara.
 Rego’s sword and sponge have been replaced with black-backed gull wings.
 The materials used in this piece bring us into a timely ecological conversation.
-They are worn and held by the Cailleach— a pre-Christian mythological figure associated with Beara, where in Kilcatherine she leaped across the bay and turned herself into rock to outwit the control of the patriarchal church.
-Often depicted as an old woman, the Cailleach is a powerful symbol of endurance and transformation.
+They are worn and held by the Cailleach – a pre-Christian mythological figure associated with Beara, where in Kilcatherine she leaped across the bay and turned herself into rock to outwit the control of the patriarchal church.
+Often depicted as an old woman, the Cailleach is a symbol of endurance and transformation.
+Parry’s Kelp Cailleach is a call to action.
+Positioned between sculpture and performance, it invites audiences into a space where ancient stories, feminist iconography, and contemporary ecological concerns converge – powerfully, quietly, insistently.

 View Event →